Mane-Network-Team/nbs-player-for-computercraft/README.md

 ![3 track](https://raw.githubusercontent.com/Mane-Network-Team/nbs-player-for-computercraft/main/Picture/3.png)

-If the song have 4 track, you need 4 `client` to play the song at same time.
+If the song have 4 tracks, you need 4 `client` to play the song at same time.

 ## Channel